An enriched category theory of language: from syntax to semantics: Introduction

+Before we discuss why we are using category theory, let us comment briefly on two other efforts to study natural language using categorical methods.
 The DisCoCat program of \cite{clark2010} seeks to combine compositional and distributional structures in a single categorical framework, though a choice of grammar is needed as input.
-In the work below, syntactical structures are inherent within the enriched category theory and no grammatical input is required.
+In our work, syntactical structures are inherent within the enriched category theory and no grammatical input is required.
 This is motivated by the observation that LLMs can continue texts in a grammatically correct way without the additional input of a grammatical structure, suggesting that all important grammatical information is already contained in the enriched category.
+In short, the DisCoCat program aims to attribute meaning to parts of texts and grammatical rules for combining them to build meaning of larger texts.
+This is like the reverse of our work, which asserts that the meaning of small texts is derived from the distribution of larger texts that contain them.
 In \cite{Abramsky2014}, Abramsky and Sadrzadeh consider a sheaf theoretic framework for studying language.
-That work does not consider the distributional structures that we consider here, but does emphasize the gluing properties of sheaves.
-Here, we work only with copresheaves.
+That work makes some interesting use of the gluing condition for sheaves.
+Here, we work with copresheaves, without any kind of gluing conditions, but the most important difference is that Abramsky and Sadrzadeh are not using the distributional structure that we are focused on here.